jonlpersson/ed-latimore/site/_posts/2022-06-03-gorilla-mode-review.md

 Now, I'm not typically a weight lifter, but since I've stopped competing professionally, it's something that I've started doing to stay in shape.
 The effect it has on me hitting the bag and running is just as awesomel

 I think a lot of people underestimate how well preworkouts can help you with endurance training.
-While the energy boost is artificial and temporary, the adaptations that your cardiovascular system makes will last after the training.&nbsp;
+While the energy boost is artificial and temporary, the adaptations that your cardiovascular system makes will last after the training.

 ### Increased focus

 Gorilla Mode isn’t just a powerful strength enhancer; it also provides a significant cognitive boost thanks to its nootropic formula of L-Tyrosine, Kanna, and Huperzine A. Combined, this formula significantly increases energy, focus, and overall mental sharpness.

-While it's a bit ridiculous to use this \*strictly\* as a nootropic, but it does create a nice synergistic effect if you take Gorilla Mind Smooth after you get a workout in using Gorilla Mode.&nbsp;
+While it's a bit ridiculous to use this \*strictly\* as a nootropic, but it does create a nice synergistic effect if you take Gorilla Mind Smooth after you get a workout in using Gorilla Mode.

 Aside from that, Gorilla Mode has increased my intensity and mental clarity in the gym.
 It's easier to stay focused and locked in while using it.
-The caffeine provides energy, bt the supporting L-Tyrosine, Kanna, and Huperzine-A drive support your focus and energy.&nbsp;
+The caffeine provides energy, bt the supporting L-Tyrosine, Kanna, and Huperzine-A drive support your focus and energy.

 It's much easier push for those extra reps or run an extra mile or two without feeling distracted or wanting to give up.